-I am an anglophile Italian translator interested in the cultural, literary, social and historical relationships between Italy and England during the fascinating 18th and 19th Centuries.
+I’m an Italian translator with a deep passion for the cultural, literary, social, and historical connections between Italy and England during the captivating 18th and 19th centuries.

 From Venice to London and back.